SamHSoftware/Machine-Learning/NLP-logistic-classification/README.md

 - README.md:
     * The file which creates the README for this code.
 - environment.yml:
-    * A file to allow you to re-create this code's environment in conda.
+    * A file to allow you to re-create this code's environment in conda (if you're using it).
 - requirements.txt:
     * A file to allow you to re-create this code's environment using pip.

 ## Here's how to unit test the package before using it:

-(1)
+(1) Open `RUNME_to_test_code_module.py`.

+(2) Run the code; it will perform unit testing.
+The testing is within the file is a proof of concept, and shouldn't be viewed as an exhaustive list of tests.

+(3) If there are errors, explanatory print statements will be created.
+If no errors are detected, a corresponding message will be printed.

 ## How to train and evaluate the model.